jazzorpheus/bytesized-reviews/README.md

     * Add a search bar feature to search for reviews matching keywords.

-    * Improve overall security measures in addition to the basic protections against XSS and SQL injection attacks.
+    * Improve overall security measures in addition to the basic protections against XSS and injection attacks.